-- 1. Press and hold the LOCK button on a programmed RKE transmitter. - 2.
-Continue to hold the RKE transmitter LOCK button for at least four seconds, but not longer than 10 seconds, then press and hold the RKE transmitter UNLOCK button.

-- 3. Release both buttons at the same time. - 4.
-Test this feature while outside of the vehicle, by pressing the LOCK/UNLOCK button on the RKE transmitter.
+- For vehicles not equipped with the EVIC, the Remote Unlock feature can be enabled or disabled by performing the following steps: - 1.
+Press and hold the LOCK button on a programmed RKE transmitter. - 2.
+Continue to hold the RKE transmitter LOCK button for at least four seconds, but not longer than 10 seconds, then press and hold the RKE transmitter UNLOCK button. - 3.
+Release both buttons at the same time. - 4.
+Test this feature while outside of the vehicle by pressing the LOCK/UNLOCK button on the RKE transmitter.

 NOTE: Pressing the RKE transmitter LOCK button while you are inside of the vehicle will activate the Vehicle Security Alarm.
-Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
+Opening a door with the Vehicle

+Security Alarm activated will cause the alarm to sound.
 Press the RKE transmitter UNLOCK button to deactivate the Vehicle Security Alarm.